 - 56 gigabit Infiniband network fabric

 This computing cluster started its service in January 2017, and is available for any Loyola faculty member who needs access for a research project.
 Students working on research with faculty who use the cluster may also gain access to the cluster for the research project.
 Any faculty member who believes the cluster will be useful for their research, but isn’t sure, can contact Dr. Olsen to discuss if it could help their research.
 Any faculty member who wants access to the cluster, or needs assistance with using it, can contact System Administrator George Hall for an account.

 The usage policies and information on how to connect to and run jobs on the cluster can be found on the cluster information page, which is only accessible from on-campus computers.
 Additionally, you can only SSH into the computing cluster from a campus computer, for security purposes.

-- Dawn Lawrie and Dave Binkley (2018).
+- D. Lawrie and D. Binkley (2018).
 On the Value of Bug Reports for Retrieval-based Bug Localization.
-New Ideas and Emerging Results Track International Conference on Software Maintenance and Evolution (ICSME).
+New Ideas and Emerging Results Track, 2018 IEEE International Conference on Software Maintenance and

 - D. Binkley, D. Lawrie, C. Morrell (2017).
 The need for software specific natural language techniques.
 Journal of Empirical Software Engineering.
 23 (4), 2398.